wavesoftware/scmprompt/README.md

 - Support for GIT
 - Support for Mercurial
+- Pull and Push indicator
+- New, Added, Modificated and Conflicts indicators
 - Time on each command
 - Return code of last command
 - Full path to current working directory